-Eggs and green vegetables provides nutrients that can help reduce the risk of disease, they promote a greater feeling of overall well-being, and with no sugars or carbohydrates it’s also a perfect meal to add to a diabetic meal plan.
+Eggs and green vegetables provide nutrients that can help reduce the risk of disease, they promote a greater feeling of overall well-being, and with no sugars or carbohydrates, it’s also a perfect meal to add to a diabetic meal plan.

-Asparagus and Spinach are nutrient-packed vegetables; both the Asparagus and Spinach contain fibre that helps promote good digestion.
-These vegetables help keep your blood sugar levels stable and reduces the risk of colon cancer and constipation.
+Asparagus and Spinach are nutrient-packed vegetables; both the Asparagus and Spinach contain fiber that helps promote good digestion.
+These vegetables help keep your blood sugar levels stable and reduce the risk of colon cancer and constipation.

 In addition, these high-nutrient vegetables contain potassium that helps regulate blood pressure and plays an important role in muscle contraction and building.
 These vegetables are also high in Vitamins A and C which are beneficial for your eyesight as well as the production of collagen, which provides elasticity to your skin and strengthens the connective tissues.